Lenten Resolutions for Married Couples, Inspired by Pope Francis

 Pray to the Lord to “multiply your love and give it to you fresh and good each day.”
 Pray together, “Lord, give us this day our daily love.”
 (Address to Engaged Couples, Rome, Feb.
 14, 2014)

 5. Visit the elderly, especially your grandparents.
 “Grandparents are like the wisdom of the family, they are the wisdom of a people. … Listen to your grandparents.”
 (Address to Participants in the Pilgrimage of Families, Rome, Oct.
 26, 2013)

 “How important grandparents are for family life, for passing on the human and religious heritage which is so essential for each and every society!”
 (Angelus at World Youth Day, Rio de Janeiro, July 26, 2013)

-About the author: Bethany Meola is the Assistant Director of the USCCB Secretariat of Laity, Marriage, Family Life and Youth.
+Bethany Meola is the former Assistant Director of the USCCB Secretariat of Laity, Marriage, Family Life, and Youth.
 She hopes to grow in holiness during Lent with her husband, Dan.